shrideio/shoebox/src/vault/README.md

             > vault read secrets/data/ci.build.sample
             ```

-            If an access error is displayed, check the correctness of role access policies configuration as described [here](#acl-policy).
+            If an access error is displayed, check the correctness of role access policies configuration as described above in the _Configure machine identity access_ section.

     - Capture the access token value as an environment value by running the following command: